RH3D/E3NG_docs/index.md

 layout: home
 nav_order: 2
 ---
+# Ender 3 NG
 # __VIDEO OR RENDERING OR PHOTO__

-# ENDER 3 NG - what does it even mean?
-Name, explain

-# What are it's advantages?
-Reuse.
+## WHAT IS ENDER 3 NG?

-This project is a DIY conversion based on Ender 3 Pro.
-Ender 3 is one of the most sold printers but it is a starting printer so many want to move forward after using it for some time and don’t have much use for it anymore.
+This project is a DIY conversion originaly based on Creality Ender 3 Pro.
+The original Ender 3 was one of the most sold printers but due to its lack of modern features, it is rather a starting point for people who either can't afford to buy a more expensive machine or don't want to spend money on something they just want to try.

-Main goal was to use as many useful parts from stock Ender as possible while making a very reliable printer with many great features and possible upgrades.
-This means that you can rebuild the printer with some effort very cheap and get a very capable coreXY machine but also that you can do many upgrades to get almost high-end printer capable of printing fast, high quality and even high temp materials.
+That is a reason why many want to move forward and the old and simple Ender 3 don't have much use anymore, especially with the printers that are on market these days.

+Main goal of this project is to use the old Ender 3, tear it apart and reuse as many stock parts as possible to build something that is on a whole different level and on par with the modern machines you see everywhere now.
+The new printer must be more reliable, faster, having more great features and capabilities and options for further upgrades (honestly, who coming here with an Ender 3 isn't looking for upgrades?).
+It is based on CoreXY motion system, is easy to enclose and you can do a cheap and simple build or you can go crazy and build a real bonkers machine.
+### NG = NEXT GENERATION
+Of course, you also need aditional parts for the conversion.

-FEATURES
+## FEATURES
  Build volume: up to 235 x 235 x 245 mm.
  Printer size (W x L x H): 410 x 432 x 410 mm / 420 x 450 x 532 mm (enclosed)
  CoreXY motion system.